 Music theatre on the tennis court

-	In La troupe d’Orphée, OPERA2DAY creates a production inspired by the dynamic opera history of The Hague.
+In La troupe d’Orphée, OPERA2DAY created a production inspired by the dynamic opera history of The Hague.
 From the middle of the seventeenth century, travelling groups of (often) French troubadors visited the town and even tenniscourts and stables were used as stages for their sparkling theatre and opera performances.
-Song, dance, music and theatre were in this way fused together in these performances.
+Song, dance, music and theatre were fused together in these performances.

 OPERA2DAY & Vox Luminis & The Dutch Junior Dance Division

 La troupe d’Orphée was produced by the same creative team that was responsible for the successful location performance production A Madhouse Fair (2012, 2013), which ended up in the list of the top five performances of 2012 in the NRC newspaper.
 In La troupe d’ Orphée, we collaborated again with the singers of Vox Luminis and worked for the first time with the dancers of De Dutch Junior Dance Division.
 Just as a group of troubadors would have done in the past, we united song, dance and theatre in a special location: the historical Grote Kerk of The Hague.
 A stunning space used in a special manner.

 This production iwas been made possible with the support of:

 Het Kersjes Fonds

 Stichting Gilles Hondius Foundation

 Verenigde Feteris De Baan en Semper Labor Stichting